How to Search Through Pluto TV

 Can I get local news with Pluto TV?

-No, local tv stations seem to be an issue for a lot of cord-cutting services.
+No, local tv stations seem to be an issue for many cord-cutting services.
 Pluto TV is no exception.

 Do I have to create an account?